 I booked my cooking class at Smart Cook in Chiang Mai.
 A piece of advice: Book a cooking course on a farm!
 You’ll see more from the beautiful countryside around Chiang Mai and it’s a real treat to get out of the bustling city for a day.

-My course even included a ride with a local train to the farm – very interesting.
+My course even included a ride with a local train to the farm which was very interesting.
 On the farm, we took a little break during lunchtime and there were a ton of bicycles we could use to ride around the small farmers’ village and explore the surroundings like a buddhist temple.
 So relaxing!

 What dishes do you learn to prepare in a Thai cooking class?